robinsonianr/fitness-tracker/.github/pull_request_template.md

 ## Testing

-- *Describe what was the old behavior and what is the new behavior.*
+- *Describe what the old behavior was and what the new behavior is.*

 ## Additional Comments